Shubham-Bhoite/LastMinuteRevision-CN/README.md

 - It provides two kinds of services:
 1) Connection-oriented transmission: In this transmission, the receiver sends the acknowledgement to the sender after the packet has been received.
 2) Connectionless transmission: In this transmission, the receiver does not send the acknowledgement to the sender.

+### 5.Session Layer :
+- The main responsibility of the session layer is beginning, maintaining and ending the communication between the devices.
+- Session layer also reports the error coming from the upper layers.
+- Session layer establishes and maintains the session between the two users